 Revealing a surprise to your children like a trip to Disney or a new swimming pool is one of the most enjoyable parts of being a parent.
-And for anyone that has had to share less enjoyable news, maybe the death of a family pet, you soon realize this is one of the hardest parts.
+And for anyone that has had to share less enjoyable news you soon realize this is one of the hardest parts.

 How would we even deliver the news?!
 “Hey kids, Mommy and Daddy have made a decision that will completely turn your lives upside down and guess what?
 You’re just along for the ride.”
 Ugh, the butterflies seemed to be eating away at the lining in my stomach.
 Would we break their little hearts?